gdiazbanuelos/GGPOPLUSR/README.md

 #### Less big problems

-* Will Faust and Zappa's RNG be deterministic or set to be so?
+* Will Faust and Zappa's RNG be deterministic or will there be a seed we need to set?
     * If not, rip unless we replace it with our rng lmao
 * Where's Player 2's buffer?
 * Which of the (currently 3) input buffers gets written to first?
-    * If you intercept the first, will the others follow suit?
+    * If you intercept the first one, will the others follow suit?
-* Caster first which launches +R, but will it work launching the raw +R exe with some stuff in it?
-* Find out stage IDs, still unknown, will be useful.